larigaldie-n/eyeScrollR/README.md

 # ToDo list

--   Better documentation for individual functions
--   Documentation for the fixed areas
+-   Documentation for fixed areas
--   Article on dataset requirements & limitations
+-   Article limitations
--   Included dataset?

 # Future features

 -   "Webpage" tool from iMotions (more accurate)
 -   Other software
+-   More than fixations?